 Cancel culture is a term that has entered our vocabulary.
-And the ones who have created it are the younger generations, but mainly Generation Z. They make up the majority of college students too, which should make universities aware of their impact, needs, and expectations.
+And the ones who have created it are the younger generations, but mainly Generation Z. According to the researchers from the dissertation writing services, they make up the majority of college students too, which should make universities aware of their impact, needs, and expectations.
 Protests are nothing new to the world, they have existed forever.

 Cancel culture definition